 - Strategies to Set up Database Replication

-Introduction to Data Replication
+What is Data Replication

 Data replication refers to the process of generating numerous copies of complex datasets and storing them across various locations to facilitate seamless access.
 It plays a crucial role in ensuring the high availability of data for individual systems and numerous servers.
 Data replication makes use of two different types of storage locations, namely master and snapshot storage areas.
 Data replication follows the same concept as copying data from one database to another, however, it allows all the users to access the same data seamlessly & without any inconsistencies.